DMOJ/docs/docs/site/ssl_content_proxy.md

-# SSL Proxying for User Content
+# SSL proxying for user content

 User-generated content (e.g., comments) poses a threat to site security, and can cause mixed-content warnings.
 If your site is served over HTTPS, this may be suboptimal - routing user content through a secure server can help.